For nurses looking to relocate to a new country to find nursing job opportunities, Canada is just a perfect option for you.

 Canada also has a low unemployment rate of 5.7%.
 The success of their economy and relatively low population has led to the country brimming with job opportunities in various industries.

-One of such industries is the medical industry, let’s explore how the Canadian medical is faring.
+One such industry is the medical field; let’s explore how the Canadian medical sector is faring.

 Healthcare in Canada